serendipityinlife/serendipityinlife.github.io/_posts/2022-06-26-Post 185 - A canteen in TST.md

 @ 六座云吞面

-A canteen explored by Hailey and becomes his weekly visit to have a Fish, Spicy Chicken Wings and Dry-Shrimp Porridge
+A canteen explored by Hailey and becomes his weekly visit to have a Fish, Spicy Chicken Wings, Soy Milk and Dry-Shrimp Porridge
 <br/>
 <br/>
 <a href="https://imgur.com/JLLeiJz"><img src="https://i.imgur.com/JLLeiJz.jpg" title="source: imgur.com" /></a>